polygoncoin/OpenSwoole-Microservices/Env.rateLimiting.example.md

 rateLimitUsersRequestPrefix='URRL:'
 ```

-## 🤝 Setting respective Rate Limiting keys Limits with Window in seconds
+## 🤝 Setting Rate Limiting keys Limits with window in seconds

 ```ini
 ; Rate Limiting No. of Requests per IP ('IPRL:')